 baat kufr ki ki hai hamne

-ambar ki ek paak suraahi,
+ambar ki ik paak suraahi,

-baadal kaa ek jaam uthaa kar
+baadal kaa ik jaam uthaa kar

 Ambar ki paak surahi (Kadambari, 1975) Ustad Vilayat Khan / Amrita Pritam / Asha Bhosle

-Love Triangle or Love Square, call it what you will, Lal Patthar with its four-cornered love story stands out not only for its powerful performances and unusual storyline but also for its unforgettable semi-classical music by Shankar Jaikishan.
+Love Triangle or Love Square, call it what you will, Lal Patthar with its four-cornered love story stands out not only for its powerful performances and unusual storyline but also for its unforgettable semi-classical music by Shankar-Jaikishan.

-Based on a story ‘Lal Paathor’ by eminent Bengali writer Prashanto Choudhury, this FC Mehra film starring Raaj Kumar, Hema Malini, Rakhee and Vinod Mehra is a remake of the 1964 Uttam Kumar-Supriya Choudhury starrer Lal Pathar, which was directed by Sushil Majumdar and was equally known for its music.
+Based on a story ‘Lal Paathor’ by eminent Bengali writer Prashanto Choudhury, this FC Mehra film starring Raaj Kumar, Hema Malini, Rakhee and Vinod Mehra is a remake of the 1964 Uttam Kumar-Supriya Choudhury starrer Lal Patthar, which was directed by Sushil Majumdar and was equally known for its music.

 A story of intense passion, jealousy, love and rage that consumes everything and everyone around – Lal Patthar is unlike the usual run-of-the-mill masala films.

 Re man sur mein gaa is a song that transcends time.
-Gopaldas Neeraj writes a song celebrating music – music is the rhythm of life, the highs and lows of it are like Madhyam and Pancham.
+Gopaldas Neeraj writes a song celebrating music – music is the rhythm of life, the highs and lows of it are like madhyam and pancham.

-Jeevan hai sukha-duhkh ka sangam
+Jeevan hai sukh-dukh ka sangam

 Madhyam ke sang jaise pancham